aravindmunna/hello-world-react-and-typescript-book/DevelopmentEnvironment.md

 #Development Environment

 The first thing we need to do is setup a development environment to enable React and TypeScript development.
-I am coding on a Windows laptop, but most of the steps can be done on other OS's with minor adjustments.

 ##IDE